IPG Hosts Women’s Leadership Network Asia Breakfast

 On September 26, 2019, IPG hosted the first-ever IPG Women’s Leadership Network (WLN) Breakfast held in Asia Pacific titled “The Silk Prologue.”
 The title represents the program’s focus on intersectionality as a series of various strands, coming together to form, in this instance, a silk thread.
-The program included a comedic performance and panel discussions on gendered creativity, gender inequality and sexual assault, female leadership and the importance of fostering diversity and inclusion as a business case.
+The program included a comedic performance and panel discussions on gendered creativity, gender inequality, female leadership and the importance of fostering diversity and inclusion as a business case.

 IPG has held an annual Women’s Breakfast during the Cannes Festival of Creativity since 2011 and wanted to bring that focus to Asia during the Spikes Asia Festival of Creativity.

 The program, hosted by Michael Roth, Chairman and CEO of IPG, explored the dynamics of being a woman within the social fabric of Asian cultures, celebrating the ascent of women to leadership positions in the region.